Bob Dylan: Archives and recognition

-Visual art
+Visual arts

+Painting

-Dylan's visual art was first seen by the public via a painting he contributed for the cover of The Band's Music from Big Pink album in 1968.
+Dylan's visual art was first seen by the public via a painting he contributed for the cover of the Band's Music from Big Pink album in 1968.
 The cover of Dylan's own 1970 album Self Portrait features the painting of a human face by Dylan.
 More of Dylan's artwork was revealed with the 1973 publication of his book Writings and Drawings.
 The cover of Dylan's 1974 album Planet Waves again featured one of his paintings.
 In 1994 Random House published Drawn Blank, a book of Dylan's drawings.
 In 2007, the first public exhibition of Dylan's paintings, The Drawn Blank Series, opened at the Kunstsammlungen in Chemnitz, Germany; it showcased more than 200 watercolors and gouaches made from the original drawings.
 The exhibition coincided with the publication of Bob Dylan: The Drawn Blank Series, which includes 170 reproductions from the series.
 From September 2010 until April 2011, the National Gallery of Denmark exhibited 40 large-scale acrylic paintings by Dylan, The Brazil Series.

 In July 2011, a leading contemporary art gallery, Gagosian Gallery, announced their representation of Dylan's paintings.
 An exhibition of Dylan's art, The Asia Series, opened at the Gagosian Madison Avenue Gallery on September 20, displaying Dylan's paintings of scenes in China and the Far East.
 The New York Times reported that "some fans and Dylanologists have raised questions about whether some of these paintings are based on the singer's own experiences and observations, or on photographs that are widely available and were not taken by Mr. Dylan".
 The Times pointed to close resemblances between Dylan's paintings and historic photos of Japan and China, and photos taken by Dmitri Kessel and Henri Cartier-Bresson.
 Art critic Blake Gopnik has defended Dylan's artistic practice, arguing: "Ever since the birth of photography, painters have used it as the basis for their works: Edgar Degas and Édouard Vuillard and other favorite artists—even Edvard Munch—all took or used photos as sources for their art, sometimes barely altering them".
 The Magnum photo agency confirmed that Dylan had licensed the reproduction rights of these photographs.